-You use a certificate extension to identify the certificates as Qlik certificates, and the value of this extension defines the role of the certificate as either "
+You use a certificate extension to identify the certificates as Qlik certificates, and the value of this extension defines the role of the certificate as either "root", "service", or "client".

 Some fields in the database are encrypted at the application layer by Qlik Sense.
 This is typically fields that contain credentials, such as passwords for connections.
 Database fields are encrypted with a symmetric key that must be available on all Qlik Sense nodes and you use the trust zone server certificate to carry the key.